 The mission of the First Nation Na-Cho Nyak Dun’s Heritage Department is to preserve, protect and promote the traditional knowledge, culture, governance, language of the Northern Tutchone people.

 The NND traditional territory is large and includes overlapping areas with the neighbouring First Nations including the Trondek Hwech’in, the Selkirk First Nation and the Gwitchin of Fort McPherson.
 NND has strong historical connections with these first nations and many of their citizens are direct descendants.
-Further, the cultural connections with the land and rivers and their resources is of extreme importance and must be guarded carefully so that future generations can continue to know their traditions, values and beliefs.
+Further, the cultural connections with the land and rivers and their resources are of extreme importance and must be guarded carefully so that future generations can continue to know their traditions, values and beliefs.